-Adar Poonawalla (born January 14, 1981) is the chief executive officer (CEO) and executive director of Serum Institute of India.
-Founded in 1966 by his father, Dr. Cyrus Poonawalla, it is the world's largest vaccine manufacturer by number of doses produced and sold.
+Adar Poonawalla (born 14 January 1981) is the chief executive officer (CEO) and executive director of Serum Institute of India.
+Founded in 1966 by his father, Dr. Cyrus Poonawalla, it is the world's largest vaccine manufacturer by number of doses produced.

 In 2011 he became the chief executive of Serum Institute of India with full control of day-to-day operations of the company.
 In 2012 he played a major role in the acquisition of Bilthoven Biologicals a Netherlands based government vaccine manufacturing company.
 Poonawalla is a board member of the GAVI Alliance, the global Vaccine Alliance.

-He initiated and launched Serum Institute's Oral Polio Vaccine, which went on to become a bestseller for the company.
+He initiated and launched Serum Institute’s Oral Polio Vaccine in 2014, which went on to become a bestseller for the company and every year plans to launch a new vaccines for public health starting from 2017.
 In 2014, it was reported that he planned to expand the product portfolio to include vaccines for dengue, flu and cervical cancer.

 In 2013 he hosted Charles, Prince of Wales and The Duchess of Cornwall during a private visit to Serum Institute's manufacturing facility in India.
 The Serum Institute of India offered to donate five million vaccines to a country of The Prince's choosing.